AustinMathuw/AlexaPlusUnityDocs/docs/LC-Part-2.rst

 Creating the Alexa Skill
 ************************

-Let's setup the Alexa Plus Unity SDK!
+Let's setup the Alexa Skill!

 If you get lost, stuck, or just want a working demo right now, you can clone the complete sample project from `here <https://github.com/AustinMathuw/AlexaPlusUnityExampleSkillComplete.git>`_.